Wary of hitting limits, ECB holds back on Portuguese, Irish bond buys - sources

 Left over from its Securities Markets Programme, a scheme launched in 2010 to tackle an escalating debt crisis, the ECB held 9.7 billion euros of Irish debt at the start of 2016 while its Portuguese holdings stood at 12.4 billion euros.
 Since the start of QE, the ECB has bought 11 billion euros of Irish debt and 16.2 billion in Portugal.

-The ECB’s issuer limit also suggests that if Greece joins the program, ECB purchases will be severely curtailed as the bank is already one of the bigger holders of Greek debt.
+The ECB’s issuer limit also suggests that if Greece joins the programme, ECB purchases will be severely curtailed as the bank is already one of the bigger holders of Greek debt.